db47h/go-decnumber/README.md

 - Using the same Number as operand and result, like in `n.Multiply(n, n, ctx)`, is legal and will not produce unexpected results.

-- Active eror handling via traps is not supported in the Go implementation.
-The os/signal package does not seem to be able to handle signals raised from C code (this always causes a panic), while external signals can be handled just fine.
+- A few functions like the context status manipulation functions have been moved to their own type (Status).
+The C call decContextTestStatus(ctx, mask) is therefore replaced by ctx.Status().Set(mask) in the Go implementation.
+The same goes for decNumberClassToString(number) which is repleaced by number.Class().String() in go.

 In the C implementation, decQuads are defined in a supporting module for the decimal128 format and provide a set of functions that work directly in this format.
 The decimal128 and decQuad structures